Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Setup and preliminaries

-and flux $\jjrr=\ppx{\xx}\Rjia$.
-The reverse flux $\jjRrr=\ppx{\yy}\Rija$ is the flux across the reverse reaction $\negedge$, which corresponds to the transition $\yy\to\xx$ mediated by $\bath$.
-Given these definitions, the continuity equation~\eqref{eq:cont-equation} is equivalent to the master equation~\eqref{eq:g2}.
+and flux $\jjrr=\pppx{\xx}\Rjia$.
+The reverse flux $\jjRrr=\pppx{\yy}\Rija$ is the forward flux across the reverse reaction $\negedge$ (transition $\yy\to\xx$ mediated by $\bath$). \newstuff{In a standard MJP, there are no inflows or outflows, so $\II=\zz$.} Given these definitions, the continuity equation~\eqref{eq:cont-equation} is equivalent to the master equation~\eqref{eq:g2}.
 The force across each reaction is

-In Figure~\ref{fig:twolevel}, we illustrate our formalism on a simple MJP, representing a two-level system coupled to a pair of heat baths.
-We consider this example again in Section~\ref{subsec:2level} below.
+In Figure~\ref{fig:twolevel}, we illustrate our formalism on a simple MJP that represents a two-level system coupled to a pair of heat baths.
+We consider this example again in Section~\ref{subsec:2level}.

+\newstuff{As discussed in Appendix~\ref{sec:nonlinear_mjps}, our formalism can also be applied to ``nonlinear MJPs'', sometimes used to model many-body systems with mean-field interactions. }